-Does the sample label and prescription assist in understanding the requirements set out in the guidelines?
+9. Does the sample label and prescription assist in understanding the requirements set out in the guidelines?
 Should any other examples be used?

-Yes, I think that the sample label and prescription will assist in understanding the requirements set out in the guidelines.
+Yes, the sample label and prescription will help to understand the requirements set out in the guidelines.
+For example, CPD guideline is good example for all practitioners.

 - 10. Taken as a whole, are the guidelines practical to implement and sufficient for safe practice?
-No, the draft guideline is not practical to implement. - 11.
+No, the draft guideline is not useful to implement. - 11.
 Is the content flow and structure of the guideline helpful, clear, relevant and workable?